Authors notes

 Acknowledgements

 I would like to recognise the help and support of many people especially my daughter Nikki for the website and grandaughter Kaia Mai who is “bringer of dead things!”.
 Thanks to Nik Knight and the Hampshire Bat Group for many evenings filming bats roosts, to Peter and Sam Whieldon for filming owls, to Debbie Harwood for flying a pip around my lounge to film its fur heat, to many helpers during often freezing nights filming especially Peter Thorne and Amy Hearst.
 I have had a lot of help on the camera operation from Stuart Ashley at Basildon and Dan Owton at Southampton.
 Thanks for fur samples from Paul Hope, Simon Bradley, Megan John and Marissa Parrot of Melbourne University.
 Thanks especially to son Dr David a Post Doc specialist in Ecology who adds the bio-science and in general keeps a more level head than me.
-And of course very grateful for the company Leonardo for allowing me to use these expensive cameras.
+And of course very grateful for the company Leonardo for allowing me to use these amazing cameras.

 Last edited 10th April 2020